skoolkid/skoolkit/sphinx/source/commands.rst

   input.

   Options:
+    -b BEGIN, --begin BEGIN
+                          Begin conversion at this address (default: ORG for a binary file, 16384 for a snapshot).
     -c N, --clear N       Use a 'CLEAR N' command in the BASIC loader and leave the stack pointer alone.
     -e ADDR, --end ADDR   Set the end address when reading a snapshot.
-    -o ORG, --org ORG     Set the origin address (default: 16384 for a snapshot, otherwise 65536 minus the length of FILE).
+    -o ORG, --org ORG     Set the origin address for a binary file (default:
+                          65536 minus the length of FILE).
     -p STACK, --stack STACK
-                          Set the stack pointer (default: ORG).
+                          Set the stack pointer (default: BEGIN).
     -s START, --start START
-                          Set the start address to JP to (default: ORG).
+                          Set the start address to JP to (default: BEGIN).
     -S FILE, --screen FILE
                           Add a loading screen to the TAP file.
 FILE may be a snapshot or a 6912-byte SCR file.
     -V, --version         Show SkoolKit version number and exit.

-Note that the ROM tape loading routine at 1366 ($0556) and the load routine used by `bin2tap.py` together require 14 bytes for stack operations, and so STACK must be at least 16384+14=16398 ($400E).
+Note that the ROM tape loading routine at 1366 (0x0556) and the load routine used by `bin2tap.py` together require 14 bytes for stack operations, and so STACK must be at least 16384+14=16398 (0x400E).
 This means that if ORG is less than 16398, you should use the ``-p`` option to set the stack pointer to something appropriate.
 If the main data block (derived from `game.bin`) overlaps any of the last four bytes of the stack, `bin2tap.py` will replace